A framework for distributed discrete evacuation strategies: Asymptotically Optimal Evacuation in Grids

+Having established how individual $\B$-areas are partitioned, we now generalize this to the entire grid to bound the chromatic number of the resulting zone graph.

+\begin{lemma} Let $G$ be a grid.
+There exists a $\B$-partition of $G$ such that the corresponding zone graph has a $\Theta(1)$-coloring. \end{lemma}

+\begin{proof} For each $\B$-area $H$ of $G$, we apply either Lemma~\ref{lem:no-monotone-path} or~\ref{lem:monotone-path} to obtain a local $\B$-partition of $H$ with at most one non-self-sufficient zone, denoted by $Z(H)$.
+Then, the $\B$-partition of the entire grid $G$ is simply defined as the union of all zones in these local partitions.

+In order to bound the chromatic number of the corresponding zone graph, recall that the vertices representing self-sufficient zones are isolated and hence do not affect the number of colors.
+Consequently, we focus on non-self-sufficient zones.
+Let $Z(H)$ be such a zone in an arbitrarily selected $\B$-area $H$.
+Consider the zones $Z'$ that are close to $Z(H)$.
+Naturally, for any non-self-sufficient zone in a grid, the number of its neighbors in the zone graph is bounded by a constant that follows from the underlying grid topology.
+Consequently, the maximum degree $\Delta$ of the zone graph is constant.
+The lemma follows, since any graph admits a coloring with at most $\Delta+1$ colors. \end{proof}

+The number of colors in the above lemma is bounded by the same constant regardless of the value of $\B$ we select.
+Therefore, the number of colors does not change across subsequent epochs in the case of grids.

-\begin{proof}[Proof of Theorem~\ref{thm:grids}] First, run Algorithm~\ref{alg:Evacuation} using $\B$-partitions guaranteed by Lemma~\ref{lem:grid-coloring}.
-Hence, for each $\B\in\{2^j\colon j\geq 1\}$, we have that $d_j=\Theta(1)$ is the number of colors used for the zone graph computed in the $j$-th epoch.
-This gives, thanks to Theorem~\ref{thm:EvacuationTime}, a bound on the evacuation time
+\begin{proof}[Proof of Theorem~\ref{thm:grids}] First, we run Algorithm \ref{alg:Evacuation} using $\B$-partitions guaranteed by Lemma~\ref{lem:grid-coloring}.
+Hence, for each $\B\in\{2^j\colon j\geq 1\}$, the number of colors used for the zone graph computed in the $j$-th epoch is bounded by a constant $d_j=\Theta(1)$.
+By Theorem~\ref{thm:EvacuationTime}, this gives the following bound on the evacuation time

 because $p=\lceil\log_2\OPT\rceil$. \end{proof}